How to Tame your Turnip: 10 Halloween turnip carvings that are creepy (but traditional!)

-Halloween carving: Turnips not pumpkins, 10 pictures to show how turnips are far creepier than pumpkins
+Halloween carving: Turnips not pumpkins, 10 pictures to show how turnips are far creepier than average pumpkins

 Prior to pumpkin Jack O’Lanterns, Scotland had a tradition of carving turnips on Halloween and the results could be horrifying.